Friday, August 21, 2009

 The question is why the increase instead of the projected 50% decrease in mortality over the life of this project?
 Let us examine the mission statement attached to the press release announcing the inception of this program.
 It starts out on the first page with the claim "simple prevention and control methods has shown startling results: in trials conducted in the Gambia, Burkina Faso, Kenya and Ghana, the use of bed nets, which are treated with pyrethroid insecticide, was shown to effectively protect sleeping children from malarial mosquitoes, resulting in dramatic reductions in deaths among children under five years of age.
 Deaths were reduced by average of one fourth in these mega trials".
 Perhaps the term "dramatic" in this instance is shall we say; "dramatic", in its context, this method is much ado about nothing as in ineffective.

 Let's see what other interventions, the Roll Back Malaria mission statement has for our consideration.
 "Simpler and more effective means of administering medicines" and the encouragement of "new anti-malaria drugs and vaccines", it sounds like a defensive strategy.
 First you hide under a net to avoid the mosquito, if that does not work; you take a pill to keep the malaria parasite from killing you.
-As in an American football expression goes, "the best
+As in an American football expression goes, "the best defense resides in a good offense".
+Why not deep six the little suckers and be done with it.

 The reference to development of "new anti-malaria drugs and vaccines" is a fools errand, and overlooks the incredibly complex nature of the malaria parasite.
 Some 9,000 genes.
 This parasite has the incredible ability to adapt to anything.
 Mr. Robert Desowitz, a medical research entomologist in his book, MALARIA CAPERS says, the search for a malaria vaccine has gone on for generations, and none will ever be found, to be effective.
 This research he says is for the sole purpose of getting grant money for universities, from wealthy individuals, foundations and governments.
 The cause is noble, however the goal is unobtainable.
 Meanwhile resources that could be applied to the elimination of this disease are wasted by academics.
 Even Bill Gates is a victim of this scam, having poured untold millions into this effort.